DaniV22/Adaptive-Growth-Model/README.md

 # Adaptive-Growth-Model
 A cluster growth model, based on the Eden Model, that allows steady states.
-This project reproduces the results of the paper P. Meakin: *An Eden model for the growth of adaptive networks*, Physica A 179, 1991.
+This project reproduces the results of the paper "P. Meakin: *An Eden model for the growth of adaptive networks*, Physica A 179, 1991".

 ### The model